Women in the Air Force

 Today's Air Force is an excellent career choice for women.
 You'll receive exactly the same training, vocational development and promotion opportunities as your male colleagues.

-Most Air Force jobs have regular hours, giving you plenty of opportunities to socialise, spend time with your family, and make the most of the extensive sports, fitness and leisure facilities on base.
+Most Air Force jobs have regular hours, giving you plenty of opportunities to socialise, spend time with your family, play sport and make the most of the extensive fitness and leisure facilities on base.

-You'll make friends for life at work and at play, and through amazing shared experiences such as supporting peacekeeping and disaster-relief missions.
+You'll make friends for life, at work and at play, plus through amazing shared experiences such as supporting peacekeeping and disaster-relief missions.
 Even when you're working away from home, your days will usually be structured to balance work time with relaxation.

 - 24/7 support during deployment, relocation and time apart